advanced-javascript-Riva/todo/README.md

 ## Author: Riva Davidowski

-### A 4-phase build of the To Do List Manager, a web-based task manager application  written in React
+### A To Do List Manager which is a web-based task manager application written in React.
+It also uses Axios for Ajax requests and  was styled with React-Bootstrap.

 **Phase1:**

 In this first phase, my goal is to setup a foundational system using React hooks that I can build upon in later phases.
 Initially written with class based components and no proper styles, phase 1 requires a refactor of the application using Hooks and upgrading the style.

+**Phase2:**

+In Phase 2, I have to connect the To Do Manager to a deployed API backed by a database.
+The core functionality doesn't change but I have to implement POST, PUT and DELETE methods.
+I will also be creating custom Hooks for the Form logic as well as one for making Ajax requests using Axios.

 #### Usability: To use the todo app, clone the repo and do an `npm i`.
 This will install create-react-app and all other dependencies needed for the project to run.
 Make sure you have Node.js installed and as listed below, to start the app, run `npm start` in the project directory.